project-gemmi/gemmi/docs/symmetry.rst

     >>> gemmi.find_spacegroup_by_name('C m m e') # new names have 'e' and 'g'
     <gemmi.SpaceGroup("C m m a")>

-Sometimes in the PDB, the setting of the hexagonal crystal system is not clear from the symmetry symbol alone.
+Sometimes in the PDB, the setting of the hexagonal crystal family is not clear from the symmetry symbol alone.
 For instance, the H-M symbol "R 3" can mean either hexagonal or rhombohedral setting.
+Furthermore, ITC vol. A, PDB and SCALEPACK assign different meanings to "H 3" and similar symbols, as described in
+`Fuzzy space group symbols: H3 and H32 <http://www.phenix-online.org/newsletter/CCN_2011_01.pdf>`_.
 This ambiguity can be resolved by comparing angles of the unit cell.
-The ratio of gamma to alpha angles is 120:90 in the hexagonal system and 1:1 in rhombohedral.
-Therefore, ``find_spacegroup_by_name()`` accepts also alpha and gamma angles.
+The ratio of *γ* to *α* angles is 120:90 in the hexagonal system and 1:1 in rhombohedral.
+(Note: gemmi assumes that H3 refers to space group 146 (R3), not 143 (P3)).
+Therefore, ``find_spacegroup_by_name()`` accepts also *α* and *γ* angles.
 If the angles are not passed, the hexagonal system is returned:

 .. doctest::